-We have the ability to print up to 10 colors on our Perfector offset press which allows more consistency with brand standards.
+Additionally, we have the ability to print up to 10 colors on our Perfector offset press which allows more consistency with brand standards.

 The rubber cylinder gives greater flexibility, which allows printing on thicker substrates such as 40 mil styrene.

-Advantages of Offset Printing:
+Advantages of Offset Printed Products:

 Learn how RPI uses G7 certification and ColorCert® to accurately reflect your brand across inks, substrates and equipment.